AbuseIPDB/laravel/README.md

 TooManyRequestsException //429 error was thrown by API, indicating request limit has been exceeded.
 UnprocessableContentException //422 error was thrown by API, indicating request parameters could not be handled.
 ```
-To handle these exceptions, use the following:
+To handle these exceptions, use like the following:

 ```php
     use AbuseipdbLaravel\Exceptions;